There are certain expenses you can claim that will be deducted from your income, thereby helping to reduce your taxable income.

 What about money spent on educational or recreational activities?

 Generally, you cannot claim these.
 However, certain activities may be accepted by CRA if you demonstrate the primary purpose of the activity is to provide child care, thereby enabling you to work.
-Examples of this could be activities which qualify for the Children’s Fitness Tax Credit and the Children’s Art Tax Credit.

 As an employee, if you have to use your own vehicle for work and your employer doesn’t reimburse you or provide a tax-free allowance for doing so, you may be able to claim a tax deduction for the portion of vehicle expenses you incur to earn employment income.